 Monday, June 6, 2011

 Welcome, Carnival of Breastfeeding readers!
-I've linked up with the June Carnival of Breastfeeding at Blacktating.
+I've linked up with the June Carnival of Breastfeeding at the site formerly known as Blacktating.

 I wrote an article a few years ago for Associated Content about toddler nursing.
 I've been reading various articles around the internet about the much lower percentage of African American women compared to other races that breastfeed their babies, and I was sad to hear that news.

 I have enjoyed breastfeeding for the past almost four years.
 I related in a previous post about how much I have loved breastfeeding, and I do!
 My son is three and my daughter is 2 now, so I don't really nurse that much now.
 My three year old weaned himself around 2 years old, and my daughter occasionally nurses now.